-15. SUBSEQUENT EVENTS
+14. SUBSEQUENT EVENTS

-Subsequent to November 30, 2021, the Company:
+Subsequent to February 28, 2022, the Company:

-- i) entered into agreements to settle some of accounts payable and accrued liabilities, and loans payable of the Company for an aggregate total of \$384,511 through conversion of such debt into common shares of the Company.
-Pursuant to the shares for debt transactions, the Company issued 1,744,580 common shares of the Company at a price of \$0.20 per common shares to two non-arm's length creditors and 177,975 units of the Company at a price of \$0.20 per unit to one arm's length creditor.
-Each unit consists of one common share and one share purchase warrant of the Company.
-Each warrant will entitle the holder to acquire one additional common share of the Company exercisable at a price of \$0.40 per share for a period of three years. - ii) entered into an agreement (the "Sinomine Agreement") with Sinomine (Hong Kong) Rare Metals Resources Co Limited ("Sinomine") which provides for an equity financing and an agreement to negotiate an offtake agreement with Sinomine (see below).
-As a result of the agreement, the Company issued to Sinomine 7,500,000 units at \$0.20 per unit for gross proceeds of \$1,500,000.
-Each unit consists of one common share of the Company and one share purchase warrant.
-Each warrant entitles the holder to purchase one common share for a period of three years at a price of \$0.40. - iii) entered into the formal off-take agreement with Sinomine on all lithium, cesium and tantalum produced from the Company's Case Lake Property.
+- i) entered into the formal off-take agreement with Sinomine on all lithium, cesium and tantalum produced from the Company's Case Lake Property.
 Sinomine will pay the Company for all lithium and tantalum at 95% of the market value of such resources and pay for all cesium in accordance with an agreed upon grade scale schedule established between the two parties.
 The agreement remains in effect for a period of three years from closing date and continues thereafter as long as Sinomine holds not less than 2.5% of the Company's shares on a non-diluted basis.
 Sinomine is also provided with an option to participate in future financings and share issuances to retain its minimum 2.5% share holdings.
-In the event of default under the agreement by either party, such party will be liable for a total of \$8,000,000. - iv) closed a non-brokered private placement of 7,500,000 units at \$0.20 per unit for gross proceeds of \$1,500,000.
+In the event of default under the agreement by either party, such party will be liable for a total of \$8,000,000. - i) issued 7,500,000 units at \$0.20 per unit to Sinomine for gross proceeds of \$1,500,000.
 Each unit consists of one common share of the Company and one share purchase warrant.
-Each warrant entitles the holder to purchase one common share for a period of three years at a price of \$0.40.
-The Company paid \$19,800 in finders' fees. - v) granted stock options of 2,000,000 to officers, directors, employees and consultants of the Company.
+Each warrant entitles the holder to purchase one common share for a period of three years at a price of \$0.40. - ii) granted stock options of 2,000,000 to officers, directors, employees and consultants of the Company.
 The options are exercisable at a price of \$0.29 per share, expiring on March 23, 2027.